aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 *When enabled, the default volume type of the EBS volume will be GP3* (default)

-When this feature flag is enabled, the default volume type of the EBS volume will be `EbsDeviceVolumeType.GENERAL_PURPOSE_SSD_GP3`.
+When this featuer flag is enabled, the default volume type of the EBS volume will be `EbsDeviceVolumeType.GENERAL_PURPOSE_SSD_GP3`.

 | Since | Default | Recommended |